-Andrew R. (Drew) Totten, MSN-Ed, BSc, RN, CLNC, has been involved in business and the healthcare industry for more than four decades.
+Andrew R. (Drew) Totten, MS, BSc, RN, CPC, CLNC, has been involved in business and the healthcare industry for more than four decades.
 Drew is a Certified Legal Nurse Consultant and President of A. R. Totten & Associates, LLC.
 Drew has held numerous positions in healthcare: as a critical care Registered Nurse, Advanced Emergency Medical Technician Instructor, medical researcher, business advisor, and clinical educator in both the hospital and pre-hospital (EMS) settings.
 He has been a direct care provider and educational program designer/presenter since 1977.

 For fifteen years, Drew was a field investigator, training officer, and supervisor for the Vermont Chief Medical Examiner's Office, investigating nearly 900 death cases in his tenure.
 He has completed numerous advanced courses in business administration and Forensic Science by the National Institute of Justice and St. Louis University School of Medicine.
 Totten has been a business and forensic consultant to law enforcement, fire, rescue, and other public service agencies across New England.

 Drew has developed and produced two medically related television programs for Catamount Access Television (CAT-TV) and Greater Northshire Access Television (GNAT-TV) in southern Vermont.
 These programs, "Understanding Ebola" and "Alcohol Abuse - Our Communities at Risk" received excellent reviews.
 These broadcasts are part of a medical series that Totten continues to produce for these community-based stations.
-He currently is the Vice-President of the CAT-TV Board of Directors.
+He is the past President of the CAT-TV Board of Directors.

-Drew is a member of the American Bar Association, Vermont Bar Association, National Speakers Association, International Association of Coroners & Medical Examiners, American Association of Legal Nurse Consultants (AALNC), National Alliance of Certified Legal Nurse Consultants (NACLNC), American Heart Association (AHA) Training Center Faculty, Emergency Nurses Association (ENA), the American Nurses Association (ANA), and a former Diplomate of the American Board of Medicolegal Death Investigators (ABMDI).
+Drew is a member of the American Bar Association, National Speakers Association, International Association of Coroners & Medical Examiners, American Association of Legal Nurse Consultants (AALNC), National Alliance of Certified Legal Nurse Consultants (NACLNC), American Heart Association (AHA) Training Center Faculty, Emergency Nurses Association (ENA), the American Nurses Association (ANA), and a former Diplomate of the American Board of Medicolegal Death Investigators (ABMDI).

 Drew volunteers as a Guardian ad Litem for the Vermont Superior Court helping to protect the rights and liberties of children in Family Court.
 In his free time, Drew enjoys skydiving and is a member of the U.S. Parachute Association (USPA).